 The yoga I teach is a gentle mix of yin (typically seated or lying long held postures focused on freeing joints and connective tissues to improve mobility and provide a focus for mindful breathing) and yang (typically standing or seated postures focused on movement with the breath), combined with mindful breathing (pranayama) techniques and some Qi Gong practices.
-I have a special interest and passion in teaching yoga for back care and run a Yoga for Back Care lesson each week.
+I have a special interest and passion in teaching movement for back care and run a Movement for Back Care lesson each week.

-Marsh Yoga was originally named after teaching in the beautiful Romney Marsh coast and countryside where I used to live in Kent, but continues now following my relocation to Borough Marsh Island, near Charvil, Berkshire.
+Marsh Yoga was originally named after teaching in the beautiful Romney Marsh coast and countryside where I used to live in Kent, but continues now following my relocation to Borough Marsh Island, near Reading, Berkshire.

 Founder of Marsh Yoga